man-group/ArcticDB/README.md

 ArcticDB allows you to:

- * Work with familiar data types and integrate effortlessly with the Python datascience ecosystem - Pandas in, Pandas out
+ * Use standard data types and integrate effortlessly with the Python datascience ecosystem - Pandas in, Pandas out
  * Efficiently index and query time-series data
  * Store tiled dataframes, for fast selection of rows and columns
- * Travel back in time to see previous versions of a table, and work with customizable snapshots of the database
+ * Travel back in time to see previous versions of your data and create customizable snapshots of the database
  * Append and update data without being constrained by the existing schema
  * Handle sparse values and missing columns
  * Filter, aggregate and create new columns on-the-fly with a Pandas-like syntax
- * Use parallel and batch operations to take advantage of C++ multithreading
+ * Accelerate analytics though concurrency in the C++ data-processing engine

-ArcticDB handles data that is big in both dimensions, so a 20-year history of more than 400,000 unique securities can be stored in a single table.
-Each table is maintained as a separate entity with no shared data, so it scales horizontally across tables with no bottlenecks, up to the capacity of your network and storage.
+ArcticDB handles data that is big in both row count and column count, so a 20-year history of more than 400,000 unique securities can be stored in a single *symbol*.
+Each *symbol* is maintained as a separate entity with no shared data which means ArcticDB can scale horizontally across *symbols", maximising the peformance potential of your compute, storage and network.

-ArcticDB is designed from the outset to be resilient; there is no single point of failure, and persistent data structures in the storage mean that once a version of a table has been written, it can never be corrupted by subsequent updates.
-Pulling compressed data directly from the storage to the client means that there is no server to overload, so your data is always available when you need it.
+ArcticDB is designed from the outset to be resilient; there is no single point of failure, and persistent data structures in the storage mean that once a version of a *symbol* has been written, it can never be corrupted by subsequent updates.
+Pulling compressed data directly from  storage to the client means that there is no server to overload, so your data is always available when you need it.

 ## Quickstart

-Install the ArcticDB C++ module:
+Install ArcticDB:

 ```bash
 $ pip install arcticdb